SchmidtSamuelo/synthetic-retirement/README.md

 Synthetic retirement is an extrapolation of the extremely popular [**Trinity Study**](https://en.wikipedia.org/wiki/Trinity_study) paper that was published in 1998.

-While the Trinity Study is referenced consistently in the FIRE and general financial community, the datapoints for retirement can be improved upon specifically by simulating more 30-year subsets of retirement.
+While the Trinity Study is referenced consistently in the FIRE and general financial community, the datapoints for retirement can be improved upon by simulating more 30-year subsets of retirement.
 More specifically, on a month-to-month basis instead of on a year-to-year basis.
 This adjustment results in 12x more retirement timeframes to backtest.

-Other withdrawal strategies will also be explored.
+Other withdrawal strategies such as variable and more conservative fixed withdrawal rates will also be explored.

-In addition, this will also attempt to backtest the 'accuracy' of the '7% rule' which is used to project investment returns.
+In addition, this will also attempt to backtest the accuracy of the '7% rule' which is used to project investment returns (doneish, ~7.02% average).

 ## Instructions to replicate or run this locally
 Clone this repository